 Brisbane to Bribie Island – 90 minutes

 If you are looking for long sandy beaches and a quick island getaway, then this is the perfect Brisbane day trip.
 Bribie Island is a 34km long sand island comprised largely of national park and it is conveniently linked to the mainland by a road bridge.

 On the south-east side, Woorim Beach is a perfect spot for day trippers.
 The fully patrolled beach has waves just big enough for boogie-board fun at an average 0.5-1m high, and a playground, picnic area and BBQs make it ideal for families.
 The Surf Club at Woorim Beach is perfect for those who would rather leave the food prep to someone else!

 On the western side of the island, not far from the bridge, is Bongaree Beach.
 Being sheltered, the water here is calm, and you may even spot a dolphin or a dugong too.
-There are plenty of shady trees for shelter at both beaches and free parking nearby, though parking can fill up fast on busy days.
+There are plenty of shady trees at both beaches and free parking nearby, though parking can fill up fast on busy days.

 When you are all ‘beached out’ head to the Bribie Island Butterfly House to see hundreds of butterflies and learn about their conservation.
 The Butterfly House is entirely run by volunteers and only open on Sundays and Wednesdays, but well worth a visit.
 A small entry cost applies.